Focus That Pays: Guard 20 Hours Weekly and Hit $50K Months for $35K–$50K Operators

 Tuesday/Thursday protected blocks generated $94/hour average (content creation)

-Friday protected blocks generated $31/hour average (admin work dressed as “strategy”)
+Friday protected blocks generated a $31/hour average (admin work dressed as “strategy”)

 Action: Eliminated Friday “strategy” block.
 Reallocated to Monday/Wednesday sales.